 1st, 3rd, 12th and 30th

 Pearls are associated with love, wealth, wisdom and luck.
-To the ancient Romans, pearls were a status symbol that only the best families could afford.
+For the ancient Romans, pearls were a status symbol that only rich families could afford.

 The early Greeks believed that pearls brought marital bliss and stopped young wives from crying.

 Pearls played a legendary role in the story of Antony and Cleopatra, when during a lavish banquet, Cleopatra wagered Marc Antony that Egypt possessed more wealth than Rome.
 Anthony accepted the bet, but when Cleopatra crushed a large pearl and drank it in her wine, he had to admit defeat.

 Europeans first began harvesting pearls when they colonised Central America.
 However, by the end of the 1800’s the natural pearl supplies were depleted and only the wealthy could afford them.

 Pearls finally became available to everybody in 1907, when a Japanese man called Kokichi Mikimoto patented pearl cultivation.

 Marilyn Monroe famously received a Mikimoto pearl necklace as a honeymoon gift from her second husband Joe DiMaggio in 1954.

 Since then, from Audrey Hepburn’s pearl choker in Breakfast at Tiffany’s to Scarlett Johansson’s classic accessories, pearls continue to be a symbol of feminine style and sophistication.

 Pearls are “organic gems” formed inside mollusks, such as oysters, clams or mussels.

 When a tiny object or grain of sand gets inside a mollusk’s shell, a lustrous substance called nacre begins to form.
 This slowly covers the irritating object, making it smooth and protecting soft internal tissues of the shellfish.
 As the nacre layers grow, a pearl is born; this can take up to eight years.